whipowill/quake-mod-scarlet/README.md

 ### Experimental Features

 - **Killing Spree** - game announces when you're on a killstreak and when it ends
-- **Stimpacks** - ease your wounds w/ stimpacks that drop from the dead
+- **Random Powerups** - every kill has a chance to drop a random powerup
-- **Glory Kills** - melee attacks and killstreaks grant extra stimpack rewards
+- **Glory Kills** - melee attacks and killstreaks grant extra rewards
 - **Highlander Games** - higher their killstreak, greater the reward for taking their head
-- **Random Powerups** - every kill has a chance to drop a random powerup
 - **Shield Recharge** - survive the battle and your shield begins to recharge

 ## Changelog

+- July 2025
+    - Remove death counts to make compatible w/ vkQuake
+- June 2025
+    - Fixed bot priorities to actually pickup dropped powerups
 - February 2024
     - Add option to make grenades not detonate on touch
     - Fix death alerts in chat to match axe melee or hand grenade